The transitioning role of a manager between two paradigms

 For centuries, it has been an accepted practice for human beings to leave their abode and venture out to earn a living, irrespective of the profession they pursued.
 That principle continued unopposed till the crisis of COVID-19 pandemic struck in February.
 Our worlds overturned in a matter of few weeks.

 The BPM industry, in particular, relied heavily on multiple infrastructure-driven checks and balances such as data security, privacy, protection and adherence to processes.
-The service line needed four-eye checks, validations, quality control, barging into calls and constant focus on minimising and mitigating risks.
+The bpm service offerings line needed four-eye checks, validations, quality control, barging into calls and constant focus on minimising and mitigating risks.
 After all, meeting contract obligations and timelines is key to a BPM setup.
 There was no other way of conducting business other than from a secure environment with security guards and video cameras et al, to prevent against data leaks.

 With the ensuing lockdown, the on-premise infrastructure was out of bounds.
 Employees had to be enabled to work from home, without any security guard or video cameras keeping a tab on their movement.
 All the industry players had to work out a contingency plan overnight to accommodate for remote working without compromising the security aspect.